ryancheley/djangocon-us-2025/presentation/slides/07c-help-text-limitation.md

 ???

-The problem is it's only visible in forms, either in the Admin or the Front End.
-If you're a DBA using pgAdmin, or a data analyst using Tableau, or an ETL developer building data pipelines - you'll never see this help text.
+- only visible in forms
+- DBA using pgAdmin
+- a data analyst using Vix Tool
+- an ETL developer building data pipelines
+- you'll never see this help text.